marpercor8/AutoInstallConf/README.md

 Python 3.X | Main script

-Trizen | Install all packages even if is a aur package
+YAY | Install all packages even if is a aur package

 pacman | Query for all packages